adrian-1990/CI-project-2-JavaScript/README.md

 ### Site Structure

-The site consists of one main page with differant sections.
+The site consists of one main page with four differant sections.
+Some areas of the site are only accessibly by interacting with a button or reaching the target game score.
 The differant sections of the site are:

 * Games title
-* Game Rules modal
+* Game Rules button / modal
 * Game Area
 * Winners modal

 #### Game Title

 At the top of the screen is the games title.
 This will let the player know what game they are playing.
 The game icons will appear in the title, for example Rock will include the Rock icon.
-The images will be used as the game buttons so the user will know what each choice is from the title.
-This will carry out the same style throughout the site.
+These images will be used as the game buttons so the user will know what each choice is from the title.

 ![game title](https://user-images.githubusercontent.com/79532281/156549093-90f150cd-f944-4c7c-81fe-6f243eb2a502.png)

 #### Game Rules

 Under the title is the Game Rules button.
-New users can click the button and amodal will appear detailing you win / lose the game and what each game element can defeat / be defeated by.
+New users can click the button and a modal will appear and informs the user what score they must reach to win / lose the round and what each game element can defeat / be defeated by.
 Return users can use it to brush up on the rules or how to win the game.
-Users can return to the home screen by clicking the X in the righthand corner.
+Users can return to the home screen by clicking the X in the top right hand corner.

 ![game rules button](https://user-images.githubusercontent.com/79532281/156573669-120dacf1-71cf-4abc-ae2c-49674be1e801.png)